dacvs/aoc2023/README.md

 ### Day 25

 My first efforts toward solving this problem ran too slowly.
-I searched for algorithms that find small cuts.
+I searched the web for algorithms that find small cuts.
-(I searched the web for graph algorithms.
+(I searched for graph algorithms.
 I did not read discussions of Advent of Code problems.)
 I found Karger's algorithm, which is remarkably simple.
+Works fine for day 25.